semgrep/semgrep-docs/docs/kb/semgrep-ci/trigger-diff-scans-env-var.md

 <TabItem value='azure'>

-Create a `templates` folder in the repository you want to run Semgrep in.
+Create a `templates` folder in the repository where you want to run Semgrep.
 Then, commit the following template for a Semgrep diff-aware scan:

 ```yaml
 steps: